renatabiniek/hush-daisies/README.md

 * Links to trusted, relevant and high quality sites on the home page
 * Attribute `rel="noopener"` on links to external websites
 * Use of `strong` tags to highlight the importance of a keyword in the content
-* sitemap.xml to help search enginges to crawl the site
+* sitemap.xml to help search enginges to crawl the site and speed up content discovery
 * robots.txt (listing urls that cannot be accessed by bots) to acknowledge that the site will be crawled by bots and therefore indicate that the site is of a high quality

 ### Web Marketing